 Clean and clear yet rich and sweet, this copy managed to find the perfect balance of these attributes so essential to the sound of vintage jazz recordings.
 You want to find that rare copy that keeps what is good about a Tubey Magical analog recording from The Golden Age of Jazz while managing to avoid the pitfalls so common to them: smear, lack of top end extension, opacity and blubber.

 This copy has no such problems.
 Full-bodied sound, open and spacious, bursting with life and energy — these are the hallmarks of our Truly Hot Stampers.
 If your stereo is cookin’ these days this record will be an unparalleled Sonic Treat.
-We guarantee that no heavy vinyl pressing, of this or any other album, has the kind of analog magic found on one of our Hot Stampers.
+We guarantee that no heavy vinyl pressing of any Brubeck album has the kind of analog magic found on one of our Hot Stampers.

-What the best pressings of Countdown have to offer is not hard to hear:
+What the best pressings of Countdown – Time In Outer Space have to offer is not hard to hear:

 - The biggest, most immediate staging in the largest acoustic space